CIMAC-CIDC/cidc-ngs-pipeline-api/chips/chips.md

 ## CHIPS ATAC-seq Pipeline Description

 The CHIPS pipeline is designed to perform robust quality control and reproducible processing of the chromatin profile sequencing data derived from ChIP-seq, DNase-seq, and ATAC-seq.
 The CHIPS pipeline includes procedures such as read alignment, peak calling, motif finding, and putative target prediction.
 The inputs to the pipeline are FASTQ/BAM format DNA sequence read files.
-The analysis process is split into three levels: Level 1 (read alignment), Level 2 (quality control) and Level 3 (downstream analysis).
-The pipeline itself is encoded in the workflow language Snakemake and executed in a conda environment using the Google Cloud Compute Engine.
+The analysis process is split into three main components: read alignment, quality control and downstream analysis.
+The pipeline itself is encoded in the workflow language [Snakemake](https://snakemake.readthedocs.io/) and executed in a conda environment using the Google Cloud Compute Engine.

 The main components of the CHIPs ATAC-seq pipline are: